kwonus/Quelle/Quelle-AVX.md

 *[ span:7 search.lexicon:KJV ]  Moses Aaron*

-The statement above has two CONTROL actions and one SEARCH action
+The statement above has assigns two settings in the context of search.
+The search criteria, with the settings means that both Aaron and Moses are required to appear within 7 words of each other, but both names must be present to constitute a match.

-Next, consider a search to find Moses or Aaron:
+Next, consider a search to find Moses <u>or</u> Aaron:

 *Moses|Aaron*

 The order in which the search terms are provided is insignificant.
 Additionally, the type-case is insignificant.
+And either name found would constitute a match.

 Of course, there are times when word order is significant.
 Accordingly, searching for explicit strings can be accomplished using double-quotes as follows: